alangpierce/tinyquery/CONTRIBUTING.md

 In order to contribute to tinyquery, you must first sign the CLA, which can be found at http://www.khanacademy.org/r/cla.

+## Making a release

+To make a release, run `make release`.
+You'll need the PyPI credentials from [K284](https://phabricator.khanacademy.org/K284).
+Make sure to bump the version number in `setup.py` first!

 ## License

 tinyquery is licensed under the [MIT License](http://opensource.org/licenses/MIT).